Entry, Rules & Information for the Somerset Open Shoot, 14th April 2024

-To enter the Open Shoot you can submit your entry on-line - click here.
+To enter the Open Shoot you can submit your entry on-line.

-Your entry fee will be payable on arrival at the range.
-If you submit an on-line entry and are subsequently unable to attend, please advise us as soon as possible and in any case at least 4 days prior to the shoot.
+Your entry fee can be paid by BACS transfer or on arrival at the range.
+If you submit an on-line entry and are subsequently unable to attend, please advise us as soon as possible and in any case at least 4 days prior to the shoot

-If you prefer to enter by post or email please download a printable entry form here. (now closed)
+If you prefer to enter by post or email please download a printable entry form.

 Print & complete your entry and then either post it, or scan and email it, to the address on the form.
-You can post your entry fee with your form or pay on the day.
+You can post your entry fee with your form, send by BACS or pay on the day.
 If you submit an entry and are subsequently unable to attend, please advise us as soon as possible and in any case at least 4 days prior to the shoot.

 Squadding notices will be issued by email unless a printed copy is requested, in which case please send an s.a.e.
 Results will be posted on the SSBSA website - see Data Protection information below.